 After three summers and 200 participants, Vanderbilt was asked by the U.S. Government to inaugurate a comprehensive, year-round program designed to meet the training needs of officials in developing nations involved in setting development policy.
 In response to this request, the Graduate Program in Economic Development (GPED) was formally established in the fall of 1956.

 Since then, nearly 2000 students from 137 countries have participated in the program and have become part of the worldwide GPED family.
 Many have gone on to distinguished careers in public service in their home countries, as finance ministers, ambassadors, heads of central banks and other important posts.
 Many have taken positions in international development organizations, such as the World Bank, the International Monetary Fund, the Asian Development Bank, the Inter-American Development Bank, the African Development Bank, and the United Nations.
-Others have pursued doctoral studies at Vanderbilt AND other universities.
-IN recent years, MORE GPED graduates pursue careers in the private sector, and join or start companies in the non-profit or for-profit sector of their economies.
+Others have pursued doctoral studies at Vanderbilt and other universities.
+In recent years, GPED graduates have also pursued careers in the private sector, and joined or started companies in the non-profit or for-profit sector of their economies.

 The first Director of the Program was William H. Nicholls.
 He was followed by Rendigs Fels, Reynold E. Carlson, Anthony M. Tang, James S. Worley (who was director for more than a quarter century), Samuel Morley, Andrea Maneschi, Kathryn Anderson, James E. Foster, Suhas Ketkar and Kamal Saggi.
 Many other distinguished faculty have been associated with the Program over the years.
 Currently faculty members in the Department of Economics teach courses taken by GPED students, and students often take courses offered in the graduate program in public health, the Owen Graduate School of Management, the Engineering School, and the Peabody School of Education.